Who We Are

 The Board of Trustees

-ABC is currently governed by five trustees who are responsible for the overall running of the charity and ensuring that it meets its objectives, as registered with The Charity Commission.
+ABC is currently governed by seven trustees who are responsible for the overall running of the charity and ensuring that it meets its objectives, as registered with The Charity Commission.
 The trustees are also the directors of ABC, as it became a registered company (8633950) in 2014.

 James Fairlie ACIB (Chair) having had a career in banking and education, James is also a trustee director of the EMLC Academy Trust.